ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 | Default expense     |                   | 80,700    |
 | Net income          |                   | \$ 91,050 |

+- This information comes from the previous table, we just select the numbers for the relevant interest rate.

 ### SCB Question 3

 3. Table 2 shows the actual income statement for the Boat and Car Loan